Learn to read your chihuahuas’ ears

 Learning to read your chihuahuas’ ears is easier than tea leaves.
 So you won’t need a crystal ball to work out what your chihuahua is thinking.
+Your chihuahua’s body language can tell you so much about their mood.
+You can read more about body language in this post.

 Chihuahuas’ ears are amazing, generally upright and alert they can capture sounds from many different directions and can have amazing high-frequency range, they can even hear pulses such as the crystal resonator in your digital alarm clock!